List of Desperate Housewives characters: George Williams

-George Williams (Roger Bart) is a pharmacist who begins a relationship with Bree after her discovery of her husband's extramarital affair with the neighborhood prostitute, Maisy Gibbons.
-Their relationship goes well until Bree accidentally fires a handgun at George's foot, causing him to lose a toe.
-He returns after a short absence and begins to lust after Bree.
-Rex takes offense to this, and it culminates with George being pushed into a pool at Carlos' going-away party.
-Motivated by his obsession for Bree, George begins replacing Rex's heart medication with dangerous amounts of potassium, causing the latter's death in "One Wonderful Day".
+George Williams (Roger Bart) is a pharmacist who begins a relationship with Bree Van de Kamp after she discovers her husband Rex's extramarital affair with the neighborhood prostitute, Maisy Gibbons.
+Their relationship takes a dark turn when Bree accidentally fires a handgun at George's foot, causing him to lose a toe.
+Despite this incident, George returns after a short absence and becomes increasingly obsessed with Bree.
+Rex, Bree's husband, takes offense to George's advances, culminating in George being pushed into a pool at Carlos' going-away party.

+Driven by his obsession, George begins tampering with Rex's heart medication, substituting it with dangerous amounts of potassium, ultimately leading to Rex's death in the episode "One Wonderful Day."